 The Effects of Real-Time Feedback on Effort and Performance: Evidence from a Natural Quasi-Experiment

-New digital technologies allow companies to provide managers with performance feedback in real-time.
-We provide evidence on the causal effects of such real-time feedback on individual effort and the quality of initial (pre-feedback) and final (post-feedback) decisions by exploiting a natural quasi-experiment in the setting of professional soccer referees.
-Our results suggest that experienced agents decrease their effort under real-time feedback without harming the quality of their initial decisions.
-This results in better final decisions because real-time feedback allows agents to correct wrong initial decisions upon feedback.
-In contrast, less experienced agents increase their effort, but make worse initial decisions.
-Upon feedback, they manage to compensate for their increased number of wrong initial decisions, but see no improvement in the quality of final decisions.
-Furthermore, we document that the effects of real-time feedback change over time as agents gain more experience under this system.
+New digital technologies allow companies to provide employees with performance feedback in real-time.
+We investigate the causal effects of such real-time feedback on individual effort and the quality of initial (pre-feedback) and final (post-feedback) decisions by exploiting a natural quasi-experiment in the setting of professional soccer refereeing.
+Our results suggest that real-time feedback has differential effects for experienced compared to inexperienced individuals.
+Specifically, we find that experienced individuals decrease their effort under real-time feedback without harming the quality of their initial decisions.
+This results in better final decisions because real-time feedback allows individuals to correct wrong initial decisions upon feedback.
+In contrast, inexperienced individuals increase their effort but make worse initial decisions.
+Upon feedback, they manage to compensate for their increased number of wrong initial decisions but see no improvement in the quality of final decisions.

 Keywords: feedback, decision support, decision control, quasi-experiment, sports data

 JEL Classification: D91, M12, M41, M50, M54, O33